Amazon may see $425 million EU privacy fine - WSJ

-Amazon.com Inc (AMZN.O) could be fined more than $425 million under the European Union's privacy law, the Wall Street Journal reported on Thursday, citing people familiar with the matter.
+(Reuters) -Amazon.com Inc could be fined more than $425 million under the European Union's privacy law, the Wall Street Journal reported here on Thursday, citing people familiar with the matter.

 Luxembourg’s data-protection commission, CNPD, has circulated a draft decision and proposed a fine highlighting Amazon’s privacy practices among the bloc’s 26 national data-protection authorities, the report said.